Reduced Implication-bias Logic Loss for Neuro-Symbolic Learning: Empirical Study

-With a complete knowledge base, we can reduce the reliance on the labelled data.
-However, different types of logic loss functions can bring different benefits.

-\textbf{In task1}, because MNIST/FashionMNIST is much easier compared with CIFAR-10, we only choose CIFAR-10 to study.
-The size of labelled data decreases \textbf{from eight per class to one per class}, which is challenging.

-As shown in Tab.\ref{tab:cifar10_size}, RILL performs way better than biased logic loss (Fuzzy), semantic loss and vanilla (without logic loss).
-We can get pretty good performance (86\% accuracy) at CIFAR-10 \textbf{using only one labelled data per class} with the complete knowledge base without using any semi-supervised learning method.

-We were surprised by the result that the performance improved as the size of labelled data decreased.
-This phenomenon may be similar to smooth label as discussed in \cite{muller2019does}.
-It seems RILL can give back guidance as the smooth label.
-This kind of smooth label may improve the generalisation of the model.
+Insufficient supervised data can hinder the NeSy system's ability to learn and make accurate predictions.
+This is because there may not be enough examples to learn from and generalize to new cases.
+Using loss functions that are prone to implication bias can exacerbate this problem.
+The experimental results for this scenario are shown in \cref{fig:add_lds}, \cref{tab:cifar10_size}, and \cref{tab:cifar100_size_acc}.

+\bmhead{Task 1} The size of the labeled dataset decreases from eight to one sample per class.
+As shown in \cref{fig:add_lds}, the fuzzy logic loss struggles to improve the model's performance when the dataset is small, due to the difficulty of making accurate predictions and the effects of implication bias, particularly in the more challenging Add-CIFAR-10 task~(c.f., \cref{tab:cifar10_size}).
+However, RILL performs much better because it assigns less weight to weak samples, which helps mitigate the impact of implication bias.
+It's worth noting that RILL was able to achieve an 86\% accuracy on CIFAR-10 using only one labeled sample per class.

-\textbf{In task2}, the size of class-labelled data decreases from ten per class to one per class.
-As shown in Tab.\ref{tab:cifar100_size_acc}, RILL can stay a relatively high performance (both acc and sc-acc) versus other methods, especially when labelled data size is small, which shows it is necessary to reduce implication bias.
+\bmhead{Task 2} The size of the class-labeled dataset decreases from ten to one sample per class.
+As shown in \cref{tab:cifar100_size_acc}, RILL maintains relatively high performance (both acc and sc-acc) and stability (indicated by std) compared to other methods, particularly when the labeled dataset is small.
+This highlights the importance of reducing implication bias.